- Le Soleal Antarctica

-Summary : Sail through the famous Drake Passage and explore the mythical White Continent.
-Reach the Polar Front, marking the meeting of the Atlantic, Pacific and Indian Oceans.
+Summary : Explore the mythical White Continent.
+Sail through the famous Drake Passage and reach the Polar Front, marking the meeting of the Atlantic, Pacific and Indian Oceans.
 Arrive in Neko Bay, discovered by the Belgian explorer, Adrien de Gerlache.
-The ancient whaling station of Deception Island will reveal its colony of chinstrap penguins.
-Sail through waters often populated by killer whales, humpback whales and other cetaceans – an amazing sight.
-Experience the Falkland Islands, scattered with tufts of grass, surrounded by a grey and often wild sea.
-The Islands are a small country of moors and rugged coastlines carved by the South Atlantic, where the wildlife and plant life form a link between Patagonia and Antarctica.
+Further south, nestled at the heart of a polar landscape, high cliffs appear, signaling the entrance to the spectacular Lemaire Channel.
+The ancient whaling station of Deception Island will reveal its colony of Chinstrap Penguins.
+Sail through waters often populated by killer whales, humpback whales and other cetaceans – one of the many amazing sights on this this remarkable journey.

 Activities : Birding, Child-Friendly, Hiking